 |Free festivals year round in American cities||Guggenheim Museum|

 Exchange rate history

 Australian and United States Dollars currencies are no longer at parity.
 In recent times the value of the dollar has returned to pre-GFC levels.

 |Year||Average annual exchange Australian Dollar (AUD) to US Dollar (USD)|

 *Exchange rates are accurate as of 4 September 2017Back to top

 Travel card, debit card, or credit card?

-You’ll find most Americans rely on their credit card or debit card to make purchases as much as cash.
-There are times when you’ll need to pay cash.
-For example paying for a drink at a small bar or buying a hotdog from a food truck might require cash.
-However, you will see that most merchants in American cities are set up with the infrastructure for card, contactless and mobile payments.
-Visa, MasterCard, American Express and Diners Club cards are widely accepted.
+You'll find most Americans rely on their credit card or debit card to make purchases as much as cash.
+There are times when you'll need to pay cash.
+For example, paying for a drink at a small bar or buying a hotdog from a food truck might require cash.
+However, like Australia, most merchants in American cities are set up with the infrastructure for card, contactless and mobile payments.
+Visa, Mastercard, American Express and Diners Club cards are widely accepted.

 Travel money options for USA at a glance

 This table is a general summary of the travel money products in the market.
 Features and benefits can vary between cards.